Red Dean: Red Hawk

 By the late World War II era each of the British forces had ongoing missile development programs.
 Among these was the January 1945 Air Staff Operational Requirement 1056 for an air-to-air missile intended as an anti-bomber weapon.
 OR.1056 called for a weapon able to attack from any angle using either radar or infrared homing, the radar version using the signals from the AI Mk.
 IX radar being installed at that time.
 This project was assigned the Ministry of Supply (MoS) rainbow code "Red Hawk".

 By 1947 all of the missile projects were suffering from a lack of funding and manpower as many of the projects drew on the same pool of talent.
 The MoS decided to rationalize development by centralizing it at the Royal Aircraft Establishment (RAE).
-After much debate, the MoS chose four programs to continue; the Royal Navy's surface-to-air missile Seaslug, a similar design for the Royal Air Force and British Army, the Navy's Blue Boar television guided anti-ship bomb, and Red Hawk.
+After much debate, the MoS chose four programs to continue; the Royal Navy's surface-to-air missile Seaslug, a similar design for the Royal Air Force and British Army known as "Red Heathen", the Navy's Blue Boar television guided anti-ship bomb, and Red Hawk.

 Among the early proposals for the Red Hawk design was one from Gloster Aircraft, received in October 1947.
 This was a large missile in aircraft form, similar to a very small swept wing fighter.
 The missile would have to be lowered beneath the aircraft on a trapeze before launch in order for the seeker to pick up the signal from the fighter's radar.
 The RAE were not impressed and developed their own preferred design, consisting of a bullet-shaped unpowered "dart" that was launched up to speed by drop-off solid fuel rocket motors.

 Continued study demonstrated the Red Hawk system was simply beyond the state of the art.
 For a head-on attack, the aircraft would be approaching each other while the missile flew.
 In order for the weapon to be launched from far enough to keep the fighter outside of the bomber's fire during the missile's flight, the radio energy needed for tracking would demand a very powerful radar or a very large antenna to focus it enough.
 Neither appeared practical in the near term.

 In August 1948, the Air Ministry released a simpler specification for a weapon capable of tail-chase approaches against propeller-powered bombers like the Tupolev Tu-4.
 This watered-down specification was given the nick-name "Pink Hawk".
 This was eventually awarded to Fairey Aviation under the official rainbow code "Blue Sky" and emerged as the Fireflash.